ls-2018/etcd_cn/raft/README.md

 	n.ApplyConfChange(cc)
 ```

 Note: An ID represents a unique node in a cluster for all time.
-A given ID MUST be used only once even if the old node
+A given ID必须是used only once even if the old node
 has been removed.
 This means that for example IP addresses make poor node IDs since they may be reused.
 Node IDs must be
 non-zero.